paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-201-general.md

 <a id="section-20159"></a>
 ## § 20159.
 Roadway user sight distance at highway-rail grade crossings

-Not later than 18 months after the date of enactment of the Rail Safety Improvement Act of 2008, the Secretary, after consultation with the Federal Railroad Administration, the Federal Highway Administration, and States, shall develop and make available to States model legislation providing for improving safety by addressing sight obstructions, including vegetation growth, topographic features, structures, and standing railroad equipment, at highway-rail grade crossings that are equipped solely with passive warnings, as recommended by the Inspector General of the Department of Transportation in Report No. MH–2007–044.
+Not later than 18 months after the date of enactment of the Rail Safety Improvement Act of 2008, the Secretary of Transportation, after consultation with the Federal Railroad Administration, the Federal Highway Administration, and States, shall develop and make available to States model legislation providing for improving safety by addressing sight obstructions, including vegetation growth, topographic features, structures, and standing railroad equipment, at highway-rail grade crossings that are equipped solely with passive warnings, as recommended by the Inspector General of the Department of Transportation in Report No. MH–2007–044.

 ### Statutory Notes

 #### References in Text
 The date of enactment of the Rail Safety Improvement Act of 2008, referred to in text, is the date of enactment of div.
 A of Pub.
 L. 110–432, which was approved Oct.
 16, 2008.

+#### Amendments
+2015—Pub.
+L. 114–94 substituted “the Secretary of Transportation” for “the Secretary”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–94 effective Oct.
+1, 2015, see section 1003 of Pub.
+L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-20160"></a>
 ## § 20160.
 National crossing inventory
 **(a) Initial Reporting of Information About Previously Unreported Crossings.—** Not later than 1 year after the date of enactment of the Rail Safety Improvement Act of 2008 or 6 months after a new crossing becomes operational, whichever occurs later, each railroad carrier shall—

-(1) report to the Secretary of Transportation current information, including information about warning devices and signage, as specified by the Secretary, concerning each previously unreported crossing through which it operates or with respect to the trackage over which it operates; or
+(1) report to the Secretary of Transportation current information, including information about warning devices and signage, as specified by the Secretary, concerning each previously unreported crossing through which it operates with respect to the trackage over which it operates; or

 (2) ensure that the information has been reported to the Secretary by another railroad carrier that operates through the crossing.